 Lox and Chive Tapas

 The summer season is upon us, and summer’s brightness bursts out from all directions.
 Farmer’s market stands are overflowing with mountains of gorgeous produce.
 Jasmine blooms and charcoal grills fill the air with sweet scents.
-Lavender blossoms flutter down from the branches of Jacaranda trees to litter the streets.
+Lavender-colored blossoms flutter down from the branches of Jacaranda trees to litter the streets.
 Hearty stews and comforting casseroles give way to crisp salads and colorful produce preps.
 Pale skin begins to toast to a warm sun-kissed bronze.
 I am energized by the possibilities of the summer season.
 Where will my weekend adventures take me?
 Who will I meet along the way?
 Which stories will be shared around the campfire?
 How many fresh recipes will I discover?
 On the edge of summer, anything can happen.
 I breathe in deep and soak it all up.